-A. Single Family New Construction
+Single Family New Construction

-Funds will be provided to acquire, rehabilitate, or newly construct single-family units to be sold to low- and moderate-income home buyers.
-Single-family units are defined as structures with 1-4 units.
+Funds will be provided to acquire, rehabilitate, or construct new single-family housing units to be sold to low-and moderate-income home buyers earning less than eighty percent (80%) of the Area Median Income.
+Single-family housing units are defined as structures with one to four (1-4) units.
 All eligible applicants, including non-profit organizations, are eligible to apply for this activity.